 Equip students with the facts and kickstart their health and wellness journey.

-To help you do just that, we’ve created the perfect independent activity that can be used anytime, anywhere – whether in the classroom or as a part of your distance-learning plan.
+To help you do just that, download the 10-day learning plan and the independent activity that can be used anytime, anywhere – whether in the classroom or as a part of your distance-learning plan.

-It’s filled with interactive lessons to help students make informed decisions around vaping, alcohol, prescription drugs and their mental wellness.
+Each file is filled with interactive lessons to help students make informed decisions around prescription drugs, alcohol, and their mental wellness.

 National Drug and Alcohol Facts Week® is an annual health observance week brought to you by the National Institute on Drug Abuse to equip teens with the facts about drugs and alcohol.
 You can explore some of NIDA’s lessons in the Health Journey activity and find additional teaching and learning resources for NDAFW on their website.